Amos 1

 Amos 1 is the first chapter of the Book of Amos in the Hebrew Bible or the Old Testament of the Christian Bible.
 This book contains the prophecies attributed to the prophet Amos, and is a part of the Book of the Twelve Minor Prophets.
-This chapter contains the prophecies of God's judgments on Syria, Philistia, Tyre, Edom, and Ammon.
+This chapter contains prophecies of God's judgments on Israel's neighbours, Syria, Philistia, Tyre, Edom, and Ammon.
+Judgments on Moab, and on Israel itself, follow in chapter 2.

 Text

-The original text was written in the Hebrew language.
+The original text was written in Hebrew.
 This chapter is divided into 15 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Codex Cairensis (895), the Petersburg Codex of the Prophets (916), Aleppo Codex (10th century), Codex Leningradensis (1008).